 The symptoms of Obsessive Compulsive Disorder in adults can have some severe impacts on patients.
 There have been instances where the patients have lost their career or have hurt themselves intensely under compulsive behavior.

 OCD is treatable but it is important to identify the symptoms early so that the right treatment can be started early.
 The intensity of the obsessive compulsive disorder symptoms causes treatment options to affect accordingly; meaning, your treatment plan depends on the severity of your condition.

-Obsessive-compulsive disorder symptoms can be extremely varied and wide-ranging, and go far beyond the “standard” symptoms most people would associate with the condition.
+Obsessive-compulsive disorder symptoms can be extremely varied and wide-ranging, and go far beyond the "standard" symptoms most people would associate with the condition.
 They fall under two categories naming- obsessions and compulsions.
-A brief explanation of the both is explained below.
+A brief explanation of the both is given below.

 As with obsessions, the person experiencing compulsions knows that they are irrational too.

-The other Obsessive compulsive disorder Symptoms that could be associated with the above may include-
+The other Obsessive Compulsive Disorder Symptoms that could be associated with the above may include-

-These symptoms may range from mild to serious so it may be something that the person isn’t aware of.
-The symptoms of OCD may start manifesting itself any time in a person’s life.
-It might start happening in the person’s twenties or thirties.
+These symptoms may range from mild to serious so it may be something that the person isn't aware of.
+The OCD symptoms may start manifesting itself any time in a person's life.
+It might start happening in the person's twenties or thirties.
 Many psychiatrists believe that OCD usually starts at an early age between 10 and 12.

 The symptoms of OCD can impact negatively in a number of ways.